Anmol6/kaggle-seizure-competition/README.md

 Much better results were achieved by using spectrograms.
 We tried spectrograms with various resolutions in time and frequency.
-Eventually we settled on an ensemble of long 1200 timestep and short 300 timestep spectrograms with 12 frequency bands each.
+Eventually we settled on an ensemble of long 1200 timestep (with 50% overlap) and short 300 timestep (with no overlap) spectrograms with 12 frequency bands each.
 We also found that including standard deviation for each timestep also improved accuracy.
 From limited testing, it seemed that other statistical features did not have a large impact on accuracy, although time did not permit further investigation.
 Here we used a 1D Convolutional layers to feed into a Bi-directional LSTM RNN.
 We tried various settings for the convolutional layers.
 We tried kernels of size 1, 3 and 5 in the time direction.
 5 performed poorly, due to overfitting, but 3 performed slightly better than 1 being able to capture some of the temporal difference features of the spectrogam.

-# 2) Convolutional Neural Network
+### 2) Convolutional Neural Network

 The convolutional neural network trained on highly compressed spectrogram with only 20 steps and 6 bands.
 1D Convolutions in time were used with no stride and kernel size 1.
 A global pooling layer was implemented and used to capture statistical properties between time steps.